mendix/docs/content/en/docs/refguide/modeling/menus/view-menu/errors-pane/consistency-errors/consistency-errors-pages.md

 ## 10 Icon Collection Consistency Errors

 Icon collections have configurable class names, icon prefixes, and icon names.
-These properties are used to generate the CSS code for our pages, so to prevent generating invalid CSS, you can come accross the following consistency errors:
+These properties are used to generate the CSS code for your pages.
+You can come accross the following consistency errors that prevent you from generating invalid CSS:

 | Error code | Message in the Error Pane | Cause of the Error | Way to Fix |
 | ---------- | ------------------------- | ------------------ | ---------- |